retaildevcrews/authhelper/README.md

 ## Usage

-Send an HTTP GET request to the endpoint `/cs/token` to retrieve a SAS token.
+Send an HTTP POST request to the endpoint `/cs/token` to retrieve a SAS token.
 Ensure that the environment variables are correctly configured before making the request.

 ## License